homan-uppu/writing/2-Essays/Fear equality.md

 ...

-The games we play to get the things we want are much, much higher in complexity than the games we discussed above, leading to far greater asymmetry.
+The games we play today to get the things we want are much, much higher in complexity than the games we discussed above, leading to far greater asymmetry.

 Yet, complexity alone doesn't help us understand why asymmetry is growing.
-If the games we play are more complex than the board games we discussed, then why haven't we always seen a great deal of asymmetry?
+If the games we play have always been more complex than the board games we discussed, then why haven't we always seen a great deal of asymmetry?

 The complexity of the games we play is a function of leverage.
 By leverage I simply mean the time it takes to turn an idea into reality.
 The greater the leverage available to you, the less time it takes you to turn your ideas into reality.

 Any human progress increases leverage, and spreads it to more people.
-For example, when a dictatorship is replaced by a democracy, the citizens often gain leverage because they are more free and therefore can manifest their ideas that they previously couldn't.
+For example, when a dictatorship is replaced by a democracy, the citizens gain leverage because they are more free and therefore can manifest their ideas that they previously couldn't.
 When a new technology is created, it reduces the time and effort to turn your idea into reality.

 Computers, internet, artificial intelligence, government policies, greater individual freedom, etc. all work to increase leverage in the world. [^3]